First Day of School

 Back to School Logistics

-10th, 11th, and 12th-grade students will have the option to opt-in to a locker this year.
+10th, 11th, and 12th-grade students can opt in to a locker this year.
 This process will take place on Orientation day and during the first week of school.

 Incoming freshmen and transfer students are required to submit a physical form to their enrollment portal prior to the start of school.
 Make sure to save a digital copy for your records.
-If you have any questions, please reach out to our Attendance Coordinator, Nicole Ebert.
+If you have any questions, please reach out to Attendance Coordinator Nicole Ebert.

 If your student plans to try out for a sport, you will need to create an account in our Athletics Registration system and upload her physical.
 Parents/guardians are required to complete this step.

 Epicurean provides high-quality, healthy meals for Carondelet’s students, faculty, and staff to purchase.
 Current students who have a MySchoolBucks account can add money to their account now.
 New students can add money to their account once they have received their student school ID number (in early August).
-Follow the instructions on this page (and select “Carondelet High School (Concord)) from the dropdown menu in MySchoolBucks.
-If you have any questions setting up your account, please contact Epicurean directly by emailing Candace Barnes, General Manager, at Candace@epicurean-group.com.
+Follow the instructions on this page and select “Carondelet High School (Concord)” from the dropdown menu in MySchoolBucks.
+If you have any questions setting up your account, please contact Epicurean directly by emailing General Manager Candace Barnes.

 View the Garaventa Cafe webpage for more information about food options and Epicurean.Orientation & Welcome

-August 12: Student orientation and photos for 9th graders (8:30 AM to 12:30 PM), To order photo packages: visit www.mylifetouch.com and use this picture day code: EVTMMFHDD.
+August 11: Student orientation and photos for 9th-graders (8:15 AM to 12:30 PM).
+To order photo packages, visit www.mylifetouch.com and use this picture day code: EVTTR9HXX (Ordering will open on July 28).

 All students will meet in the Gym to begin Orientation.
 Students must be in Everyday Uniform (Carondelet top, uniform-approved bottoms, closed-toed and closed-heeled shoes).
 For more information about our dress code, visit our Uniforms webpage .